bcit-ci/CodeIgniter/user_guide_src/source/libraries/form_validation.rst

 		)
 	);

-.. important:: If Callables doesn't have a defined rule name, the code inside them will be executed but it won't be used as a proper rule check, so even returning a FALSE won't trigger a validation error and the field data will be considered as valid.
+.. important:: If Callables doesn't have a defined rule name, the code inside them
+	will be executed but it won't be used as a proper rule check, so even returning a FALSE won't trigger a validation error and the field data will be considered as valid.
 	So you must define a rule name in order to be able to use the Callables as rule validators.

-.. _setting-error-messages:

 Setting Error Messages
 ======================